- Imprint: Chatto & Windus

 Pre-order:

-Rachel Long’s keenly anticipated second collection is a diamond-sharp study of desire, crisis and recovery, at once moving and whip-smart, from one of our brightest talents
+Rachel Long’s keenly anticipated second collection is a study of toxic love, crisis and recovery, at once moving and whip-smart, from one of our brightest stars in poetry.

 Details